artur-trotskyi/laravel-sanctum/README.md

 ```

 ### 11. Access API Documentation
 You can now use the API documentation.
-See the [`api-docs.json`](storage/api-docs/api-docs.json) file and start testing API requests. 🚀
+See the [`api-docs.json`](storage/api-docs/api-docs.json) file and start testing API requests.
+Swagger UI will be available at http://your-api-project.test/api/documentation.
+Replace your-api-project.test with your local development domain http://rocket9.local/api/documentation . 🚀